AdobeDocs/analytics-platform.fr-FR/help/analysis-workspace/export/export-cloud.md

 * Liste de tous les fichiers qui ont été distribués

-* Taille de chaque fichier

-* Horodatage de chaque fichier
+* Somme de contrôle MD5 de chaque fichier

 <!-- add in  what the file name, structure, and file format will be -->